zoejf/w7_apartment_lab_sql/README.md

 1. In the properties table change the name of the column "name" to "property_name".
 2. Count the total number of properties where the owner_id is between 1 and 3.
 ```

+###Submission

+[Gists](https://help.github.com/articles/about-gists/) are github's way of sharing code snippets that might not be a whole project.
+They're also great for creating tutorials that others can use as a reference. **Create a secret gist that includes your schema and your answers to each of the questions above.** The gist should be a plain text or [markdown](https://help.github.com/articles/markdown-basics/) file (but don't worry too much about making it pretty).
+For your homework submission, submit the link to your gist!